 At GrainCorp, we've been receiving grain from growers for over 100 years and we continue to play an active and important role in the communities in which we operate.
 Our commitment to safety is also one of our core values and we act in a way that protects our people, customers and our growers.

 During harvest, we receive wheat, barley, canola, chickpeas and other commodities from growers across Queensland, New South Wales and Victoria.
 These commodities are delivered to our grain receival sites.
-We store and maintain the grain until it can be delivered to customers in Australia and overseas to make quality food products and ingredients like flour, cooking oil and malt.
+We store and maintain grain, then deliver it to domestic and international customers who use it to produce quality food products and ingredients like flour, cooking oil and malt.
 We also supply lower-grade grain to domestic feedlot customers.

 Depending on the weather, harvest on the east coast of Australia generally commences around late September in Central Queensland; mid-October in Southern Queensland and Northern NSW; and late October to early November in Southern NSW and Victoria.